 Today the site of the former Agecroft Colliery houses a business park containing a pet supply shop and light industrial units.

-40 years on, surrounded by mining memorabilia and artefacts from his time down the pits, Alex reflects on the strike and the impact it had on him and the mining community.
+Forty years on, surrounded by mining memorabilia and artefacts from his time down the pits, Alex reflects on the impact the strike had on him and the mining community.

-“People lost their home because they couldn’t pay their rent.”
+“People lost their home because they couldn’t pay their rent,” he said.

 “You’d have fathers, sons and brothers working in the same pit.
 Some worked, some didn’t.”